mozilla/tofino/docs/UA-service-API.md

 ## GET /v1/query

-Search for URLs, titles, and text content matching a query string.
+Search for URLs, titles, and text content matching a query string, optionally limiting the number of visits to return.

 ___Query parameters___

 * q - string query to search for.
-* limit - (optional) integer maximum number of results to return.
+* limit - (optional) integer maximum number of visits to return; default: no limit.
 * since - (optional) integer timestamp; if present, only return results more recently visited than this.
 * snippetSize - (optional) string, one of "tiny", "medium", "large",